crispinalan/talkcalendar/README.md

 ## Deployment

 A 64 bit binary package developed and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages).
-This has been tested using Fedora 34, Fedora 35 and Debian Bookworm (testing) as these distributions have Gtk4 in their repositories.
+This has been tested using Debian Bookworm (testing) and Fedora as these distributions have Gtk4 in their repositories.
 Alternatively, Talk Calendar can be built from source using the code in this respository.

 Assuming Gtk4 is installed the Talk Calendar binary can be run from the terminal using: